PaimaStudios/PRC/PRCS/prc-3.md

 There are 2 error-cases to handle:
 1. Querying a `tokenID` that has not yet been seen by the game node.
 This will happen because there is always a delay between something happening on the base layer and the Paima node detecting it.
 This should return a `404 error` instead of dummy data (to avoid NFT marketplaces caching dummy data)
 2. Invalid `initialData` provided (the definition of invalid is app-specific).
-See [this section](#invalid-mint-response)
+See [this section](#mint-validity)

 ### Mint validity

-Background: collection offers are a common feature in NFT marketplace allowing users to place a price on any asset in the collection instead of having to pick an individual NFT.
+Background: collection offers are a common feature in NFT marketplaces allowing users to place a price on any asset in the collection instead of having to pick an individual NFT.
 Similarly, another feature known as "sweeping the floor" buys all NFTs in a collection starting with the lowest value.

 These two features need extra work to work for PRC-3 assets.
 This is because some mints may be "invalid", and we want to avoid users buying / sweeping invalid assets without realizing.
 Invalid assets should not be blocked entirely (because they may be valid for a different variation of the game), but users should be able to place a buy/sweep order according to the validity of a specific version of the game.